Roger Ballard (singer-songwriter)

 Roger Ballard (born in Kentwood, Louisiana) is an American country music singer-songwriter.
 His first single was "A Cheap Imitation of You" on the Swamp Pop label in 1990.

 Ballard was signed to Atlantic Records, who released his debut album, A Little Piece of Heaven, on September 21, 1993.
 His single "Two Steps in the Right Direction" peaked at number 68 on the Billboard Hot Country Singles & Tracks chart.
 Larry Flick of Billboard called the song "a western swing therapy session."

-Ballard is now the emcee of Dolly Parton's Stampede in Pigeon Forge, TN, hosting hundreds of shows a year.
+As of November 2017, Ballard was cited working as Dolly Parton's Stampede's emcee in Pigeon Forge, TN, and hosted several shows annually, including Ashville's Christmas Show in North Carolina in 2017.
+He currently resides in Seiverville, TN with his wife.